Tammy Wynette: 1967–1975: Breakthrough, "Stand by Your Man" and recordings with George Jones

 However, their marriage had several challenges which made their day-to-day life difficult, such as Jones's alcoholism.
 Jones often missed shows after drinking too much, which increased Wynette's growing frustration with their relationship.
 The couple's marital problems prompted her to file for divorce in 1973, but the pair reconciled.
 Shortly afterwards, they recorded the autobiographical single, "We're Gonna Hold On".
-It became their first song to top the Billboard country chart.
-An album of the same name charted at number three on the Country LPs list.
+It became their first song to top the US country chart.
+An album of the same name charted at number three on the Country LP's list.
 It was followed by the top ten single "We Loved It Away" in 1974.
 After a fight between the couple, Wynette filed for divorce again.
 This time however, the pair went through with it and they officially split in 1975.
 Despite their divorce, they were coaxed back into the studio once more to record the album Golden Ring.
-Its title track became the duo's second Billboard number one country single, while also reaching number five in Canada in 1976.
+Its title track became the duo's second US number one country single, while also reaching number five in Canada in 1976.